A Viable Dark Fluid Model: Conclusions

-We also studied the energy density evolution which ensures the smooth transition between the two dark sectors.
+The $\chi^2-$statistics shows that the $+ve \; s$ case can fit the data well.
+Accordingly, We studied the energy density evolution for this model case which ensures the smooth transition between the two dark sectors.
 Furthermore, we examined the evolution of the EoS parameter $\omega$ that again ensures its two extremes of $0$ and $-1$ for early and late times.
 We also Calculated the deceleration parameter $q$ and examined its evolution.
-Calculations resulted in a negative $q$ for both model cases with the present day values of $-0.553$ and $-0.551$ due to the two models, while assures evolution towards more negativity to the future as the Hubble parameter decreases, a clear evidence for accelerated expansion in agreement with observations.
+Calculations resulted in a negative $q$ with the present day value of $-0.550$, while assures evolution towards more negativity to the future as the Hubble parameter decreases, a clear evidence for accelerated expansion in agreement with observations.
+On the other hand, the $-ve \; s$ case failed to fit the data and so will be ruled out.

-Due to the above mentioned results, our model can be considered as a dark fluid model unifying the two dark sectors of the universe and succeeded in describing the evolution of the universe.
+Due to the above mentioned results, our model with a $+ve \; s$ parameter can be considered as a dark fluid model unifying the two dark sectors of the universe and succeeded in describing the evolution of the universe.